Therealblackgold/python-assessment/README.md

       # delete task
       mysql> DELETE FROM tasks_task  WHERE id = 14;

+      # specific task
+      SELECT  username,FROM tasks_task WHERE id = 1;

       # show complete tasks
       mysql> SELECT complete FROM tasks_task WHERE true;

       # show deleted tasks
       mysql> SELECT delete FROM tasks_task WHERE true;

+      "I cant export to excel at the moment due to technical dificalties."